ycoroneos/LightDraw/paper/LIDR_detailed.md

 ##Evaluation and Conclusion
 Graphs are shown [here](https://github.com/ycoroneos/LightDraw/blob/condensed/README.md) at the bottom.
 The benchmark scene was made by animating a camera on a predetermined path.
-Every run of the benchmark consisted of the same fly through so the computational variance is low.
+Every run of the benchmark consisted of the same fly-through and animations so the computational variance is low.

 At resolutions below 3840x2160, LIDR without shadows can easily maintain a smooth frame rate no matter how many lights.
 There are two interesting